orthoseg/orthoseg/docs/reference_docs/config_project.rst

    Tile the result of the dissolve using the grid in the file specified.

-   This key is only applicable if :confval:`dissolve` is True.
+   This key is only applicable if :confval:`postprocess.dissolve` is True.

    If specified, the result of the dissolve will be tiled using the grid in the file provided.